Philadelphia Insurance Fraud Defense Attorney

 If you or a loved one has been charged with insurance fraud in Philadelphia, then you need to contact our firm immediately.
-The Philadelphia criminal defense attorneys at Krasner & Long can fight for your rights, no matter the severity of your case.
+Philadelphia criminal defense attorney Lloyd Long can fight for your rights, no matter the severity of your case.
 We will exhaust all possible defenses to an insurance fraud charge, and we will not rest until your rights as a defendant are protected.
+Call (215) 302-0171 to reach our Philadelphia insurance fraud defense attorneys today!

 What is Insurance Fraud?